 Travel to EU countries not in the Schengen area

-- The new rules will not apply when travelling to the Republic of Ireland because it forms part of the Common Travel Area (CTA).
-All parties to the CTA (UK, Ireland and the Crown Dependencies) have confirmed their intention to maintain those arrangements, even in the event of a no deal Brexit.
+- Travel to and from the Republic of Ireland will continue as it was before 31 January 2020 because it forms part of the Common Travel Area (CTA).
+All parties to the CTA (UK, Ireland and the Crown Dependencies) confirmed their intention to maintain those arrangements after 31 January 2020.

 - Bulgaria, Croatia, Cyprus and Romania are not in the Schengen area.
 You can check the entry requirements for these countries on the UK Government's website.